sateban/smart-incineration-bin-esp8266/README.md

 ## 🧠 Developed For
 Educational and research purposes to showcase:
-> “How AI and IoT can merge to create a smart, eco-friendly waste management solution.”
+> “How IoT can merge to create a smart, eco-friendly waste management solution.”

 ---